 Another study by Andersson et al (1974) found similar findings when they assessed how the spine is affected when sitting in a chair, at a desk, in a wheelchair and in a car.
 They also concluded that the highest level of pressure occurred in the flexed or forward sitting posture with the hips at 80 degrees and the lowest when the hips are at 100 degrees.

 Not only is the low back significantly affected during poor sitting postures, but also the neck and upper spine as well.
-A study by Dvorak et al (1991) found that sitting in a flexed position increased cervical disc pressure and muscle activation, however they noted that the most important effects where that of tension on the cervical spinal cord, brain stem and nerve roots.
+A study by Dvorak et al (1991) found that sitting in a flexed position increased cervical disc pressure and muscle activation, however, they noted that the most important effects were that of tension on the cervical spinal cord, brain stem and nerve roots.
 Several other authors also noted the physical effects that occur from poor long-term sitting posture such as a forward head carriage, increased upper cervical curvature, decreased lower cervical curvature, increased upper thoracic kyphosis (hyperkyphosis), shoulder dysfunction and elevation of the first and second ribs (Lafferty-Braun and Amundson, 1989; Ayub, Glasheen-Wray and Kraus, 1984; Saunders and Saunders, 1993; Darnell, 1983).

-It’s important to note that the back angle is not the most efficient way to address your siting posture – the key is in the angle of your hips relevant to your spine.
+It’s important to note that the back angle is not the most efficient way to address your sitting posture – the key is in the angle of your hips relevant to your spine.
 For example, if you had your back-rest set at 110 degrees (image 1) then you are essentially leaning back away from your desk and this will make you stretch your arms and head out further to reach the desk and screen.
 It also does not support your spinal curvatures well and will lead to spinal strain.
-It is therefore recommended that the back rest be set at 90 degrees and sit on a seat wedge.
-This will allow the hips to sit at 100 degrees and therefore accomplishing the same effect without the need to lean or stretch forward and allow your spine to sit upright with minimum effort.
+It is therefore recommended that the backrest be set at 90 degrees and sit on a seat wedge.
+This will allow the hips to sit at 100 degrees and therefore accomplish the same effect without the need to lean or stretch forward and allow your spine to sit upright with minimum effort.
 Your spinal curvatures will also be in a neutral position.

 Poor sitting posture at work is not the only time your spine is at risk; sitting at home on the sofa can also lead to long-term spinal problems if it is too deep, too low or too soft.